 You can enter paths to your IntelliCAD directories by typing them into a Location field in the Options dialog box.
-This feature includes directories for drawings, fonts, help, external references, menus, hatch patterns, blocks, print style tables, print output files, temporary files, and templates.
+This feature includes directories for drawings, fonts, help, external references, menus, hatch patterns, blocks, print style tables, print output files, temporary files, templates, and color books.
 IntelliCAD searches directories for support files in the following order: